Longview, Washington: History

 The initial growth period, lasting from 1923 to 1934, was very rapid.
 The city grew from a few thousand people to being the fourth largest city in the state by the 1930s.
 However, the effects of the Great Depression hampered further development of the planned city until the booming World War II economy, when the Port of Longview became a strategic location for loading cargo going into the Pacific Theater.

 The Allen Street Bridge disaster, which involved a wooden drawbridge connecting Longview and Kelso, occurred on January 3, 1923.
 As of 2024, the event is recognized as the deadliest bridge disaster in the state.
 The span collapsed under a combination of high, rushing waters of the Cowlitz River, a log jam, and the poor condition of the overpass.
 The disaster happened during the end of work day, and 17 people were formally listed as having died due to the event.

 Suburban developments created neighborhoods in the western valley in the 1960s.
 The local economy has been in decline since lumber companies mechanized production in the 1970s and 1980s, reducing the availability of jobs.
 No major development occurred until a brief boom in the early 2000s, ended by the recession of the late 2000s.

-Recently, an initiative from local activists has pushed to implement a new strategic plan to increase development in the city, in an effort to expand affordable housing.